subelsky/html5tutorial/README.markdown

 These are the solutions for the [HTML5 tutorial](http://en.oreilly.com/rails2011/public/schedule/detail/18321) I am teaching at RailsConf 2011.

-The class is broken up into one main exercise, a simple multiplayer game, and a few other standalone exercises.

 # SETUP

 1. Copy the directory named `start` from this project to a new location on your machine.
 This will form the basis for the game we are building